mtrinder/Xamarin.Plugins/Version/README.md

     Debug.WriteLine(version);

 As you can see the name of the class that exposes the API has the Plugin name as a postfix.
 This is the standard naming convention for accessing all Xamarin Plugins.
-A cross-platform Plugin for "battery status" would be called with a CrossBattery class.
+For example, a cross-platform Plugin for "battery status" would be accessed with a CrossBattery class.

-The CrossVersion class can be found in the first PCL called Version.Plugin.
+The CrossVersion class is located in the PCL called Version.Plugin.
 You may have noticed this class file is also linked into all of the platform specific projects.
 This simple yet powerful class ensures the correct IVersion implementation is loaded at runtime because it's compiled into each assembly.

     public class CrossVersion
     {